imathis/octopress/source/docs/setup/index.markdown

     git push origin master
 ```

-Next, if you're using Github pages for users or organizations, create a source branch and push to origin source.
+Next, **if you're using [Github Pages](http://pages.github.com) to host a site for your user or organization**, create a source branch and push to origin source.
+If you're using Github project pages, or hosting the site in a different way, skip this step.

 ``` sh
     git checkout -b source